 Ideally, your relationship with disability professionals is like any personal or business partnership and is based on:

 - common goals

 - shared power, responsibility and decision-making

-You’re an expert on your child, because you know him best.
-After all, you have a strong bond with him and an investment in his future.
+You’re an expert on your child because you know him best.
 You probably also know more than you think about your child’s needs, because you know him as a ‘whole person’.
 When you combine your expertise with the expertise of professionals in the field of disability, you’re more likely to get a positive outcome for your child.

 Communication: the key to a successful partnership